-Students on the Mathematics and Philosophy joint degree take the following three modules in their first year: PH121 Issues in Philosophy (term 1); PH131 Doing Philosophy of Mathematics (term 2); PH136 Logic I: Introduction to Symbolic Logic (term 2).
+Students on the Mathematics and Philosophy joint degree take the following two modules in their first year: PH142 Central Themes in Philosophy (term 2); PH136 Logic I: Introduction to Symbolic Logic (term 2).

 Mathematics students are also eligible for a transfer to Mathematics and Philosophy if they take the same module combination in their first year.
 See the Philosophy Department's website